astroseay/astroseay.github.io/_pages/about.md

 Modeling brown dwarf atmospheres
 ======
-To be added soon.
+Atmospheres drive the evolution of planets.
+The Earth, with a thinner atmosphere, would look vastly different from the one we know.
+In simplest terms, though, we'd expect the Earth to be colder and much more arid, similar to Mars.
+With a thicker atmosphere, we'd look a tad more like Venus.
+This is true for gas giant planets and brown dwarfs, which are are sub-stellar objects that aren't hot enough fuse hydrogen to helium like normal stars.
+Brown dwarfs are a good analog for Jupiter-sized planets, so we study them to get an idea of how giant gas planets might behave.
+With Jonathan Fortney, I ran over 10,000 model brown dwarf and exoplanet atmosphere models.
+We explored many parameters, including chemical composition, radius, and mass, surface gravity, temperature, and clouds in order to see how their spectra (a chemical fingerprint for an object) look.
+We inform our models with new observational data as well, ensuring up-to-date theoretical spectra.

 Other stuff I enjoy
 ======
 I'm a big music guy stretching from OG Rap like Biggie and Pun to Midwest Emo a la American Football.
 I love going to DJ shows, concerts, blues clubs, everything.
-I love sports and have played rugby for 4 years.
+I love sports too and have played rugby for 4 years.
 I'm a proud Banana Slug and LSRG affiliate.
-I also played football in high school.
+Go USA Eagles!

 A big thank-you to academic pages template makers and all others who've made this website easier to make!
 ======
 This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).